XXLMandalorian013/Docs/GitHubMDTemplate/GitHubMDTemplate.md

 A list of emoji have been compiled here. https://github.com/ikatyang/emoji-cheat-sheet/tree/master

-## Links
+### URL Links

-Should you want to include links in your MD page, you can simply type the URL and it will be rendered as a link.
+Should you want to include URL links in your MD page, you can simply type the URL and it will be rendered as a link.

 https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links